Have a read of the below to find out if your bike works with Mac Ride. Any further questions, please reach out--- email@example.com.

 1. An upward curve in the top tube (problem for Mac Ride's main bar which sits parallel to the top tube).

-2. A down tube that is too wide (Mac Ride stirrups can't fit around it).
+2. A down tube that is too wide (Mac Ride stirrups can't fit around it, even with the adapter).

 3. A mechanism on the dropper post (It could interfere with Mac Ride's rear clamp below the post's collar).

-We are working on an adapter for e-bikes with wider top/down tubes- stay tuned!
+We are working on a second version of the adapter for e-bikes with even wider top/down tubes- stay tuned!